BoltonBailey/bolton-talon/README.md

 - [X] [With talon voice / rango it should be possible to say "link {sequence of words}" and have the linkified text which most fuzzy-matches those words be clicked on, just like I can say](https://github.com/david-tejada/rango/issues/267)
   - [X] Update: Note that this functionality is also accomplished by talon OCR, which works by brute force OCR of the screen.

-### Make Talon not hear audio from the computer itself

-Talon seems to hear my YouTube videos/my computer audio in general (this is pretty annoying).
-It could possibly be detected in a few ways:

-- Running the speech recognition engine on the computer audio output and comparing to mic input
-- Simply deafening talon whenever the computer audio activates.

-And the problems of this could be mitigated in a few ways:

-- Automatically sleeping talon
-- Ignoring commands that talon sees in the audio output

-The help channel in the slack gave some advice on how to detect audio output:

-> `from talon.experimental import media`
-> `media.register('', print)`
->
-> then look at the events, you can detect some kinds of media playback with talon on Mac

 ### Other Talon Ideas

 - Cursorless should put markers on pairs of characters so that you can refer to those markers by saying pairs of words from the phonetic alphabet